 Ship: 875 tons: 142' x 29' x 23'

 On 3 January 1854 a company of 335 Scandinavian and German Latter-day Saints sailed from Liverpool aboard the chartered square-rigger Jessie Munn, one of many Canadian-built vessels sold to English owners.
 Elder Christian Larsen presided over the emigrants, and Captain John Duckitt commanded the ship.
 After a "prosperous" voyage, during which ten children and two adults died and three couples were married, the vessel arrived at New Orleans on 20 February-a passage of forty-eight days.

-The ship's name has been spelled "Jesse Munn" and "Jessie Munn" in different
+The ship's name has been spelled "Jesse Munn" and "Jessie Munn" in

-sources; however, the Liverpool registration and Lloyd's Register record
+sources; however, the Liverpool registration and Lloyd's Register

 the latter spelling.
 This three-master had one deck and a poop deck, a

 square stern, and a figurehead of a woman's bust.
-Principal owners of the
+Principal owners of

 ship were H. T. Wilson and John Duckitt, her master.
 In 1868 the Jessie